ItalyPaleAle/traefik-forward-auth/docs/05-advanced-configuration.md

 If the certificates are updated on disk, Traefik Forward Auth automatically reloads them.

-> When mTLS is used, only the root endpoint (`/`) authenticates the client certificate.
+> When mTLS is used, only the portal's root endpoint (`/portal/<name>`) authenticates the client certificate.
 Other endpoints will be served over TLS, but will not require the callers to present a valid client certificate.

 > Note: you can enable TLS in Traefik Forward Auth without configuring mTLS for authenticating Traefik.
 In this case, set `tlsClientAuth` to `false`, but nonetheless mount the server certificates in the Traefik Forward Auth containers.
 When configuring Traefik, do not include client certificates.